-- Optional: 2-4 tablespoon chopped fresh mint
+- Optional: 2-4 tbsp chopped fresh mint

-- fresh orange juice (½-3/4 cup) (2 large oranges)
+- 1/2 cup fresh orange juice or more 2 large oranges

 - ASSEMBLE: Combine diced fruit and mint (if using) in a serving bowl.
 Pour over orange juice and gently mix.
 Tip: As not everyone likes mint, I just add 1-2 tablespoons into the fruit salad and put the rest on the side for people to sprinkle on their own serving if they like.